HB3, a Digital Organ System by The Organ Workshop

 On occasion these irregularities can be surprisingly severe (particularly towards the bass), where an individual note-frequency can often be found to be much, much louder, or quieter, than its two adjacent neighbours.

-Because HB3 creates its note-waveforms by assembling chains of harmonics, it has become practical to completely cancel such irregularities by automatically modifying the makeup of the actual source waveforms from which each of the individual pipes’ tones are assembled.
+Because HB3 creates its note-waveforms by assembling chains of harmonics, it has become practical to completely cancel such acoustic irregularities by automatically modifying the harmonic makeup from which each of the individual notes’ waveforms are assembled.
 In effect, the harmonic composition of each note (every 'pipe') is automatically modified by HB3 Regulation to compensate for its surrounding acoustics.

 The result of this process is then saved as a Regulation table.
 There may be just one Regulation required by an organ system, or within a larger multi-channel installation specific Regulations are created & saved for each loudspeaker set.